Continuous Commissioning leads to $6 Million in Energy Reduction

 Interview with Jim Rufo, Virginia Department of Military Affairs

-Since 2011 the Department of Military Affairs has executed Energy Savings Performance Contracts throughout the Commonwealth of Virginia.
+Since 2011, the Department of Military Affairs has executed Energy Savings Performance Contracts throughout the Commonwealth of Virginia.
 The overall project was implemented at 46 National Guard Readiness Centers, 12 Field Maintenance Shops, Ft.
 Pickett, VAARNG Aviation Facility, and the Virginia State Military Reservation in Virginia Beach.
-The largest project was the 42,000 acre Fort Pickett site.
-The contract team leaders, Cliff White and James (Jim) Rufo built a solid foundation and structure to the program punctuated by continuous commissioning.
+The largest project was the 42,000-acre Fort Pickett site.
+The contract team leaders, Cliff White and James (Jim) Rufo, built a solid foundation and structure for the program punctuated by continuous commissioning.
 With resilience at the forefront, they have implemented a process to monitor and track the performance of their projects.
 Here is an interview with Jim Rufo that gives an inside look into the value of continuous commissioning.

 What led you to create a process for implementing continuous commissioning measures?